Superlattice induced electron percolation within a single Landau level: Experimental ramifications

-{\it Experimental ramifications.--} Our results can have direct implications on integer quantum Hall experiments which are mainly explained with the non-interacting single particle physics.
+Our results can have direct implications on integer quantum Hall experiments which are mainly explained with the non-interacting single particle physics.
 The larger fraction of localised states contributes to wider plateaus, while a small fraction of delocalised states leads to steeper plateau-to-plateau transitions and non-vanishing longitudinal resistance.
-In the presence of a superlattice of delta potentials with $a_s\sim\ell_B$, the curious absence of the Anderson localization can lead to significant shrinking of the plateaus width and even difficulties in measuring the quantized Hall conductivity (see Fig.~\ref{perc_exp}(c)).
+In the presence of a superlattice of $\delta$-potentials with $a_s\sim\ell_B$, the curious absence of the Anderson localization can lead to significant shrinking of the plateaus width and even difficulties in measuring the quantized Hall conductivity (see Fig.~\ref{perc_exp}(c)).
 We expect that with the recent progress~\cite{hensgens2018capacitance,forsythe2018band,vasilkova2024carrier} with super-lattice potential in two dimensions could lead to the testing of our predictions in the experiments.
+Moreover, it would be interesting to probe the superlattice-induced variation in the sharpness of plateau transitions by measuring the magneto-conductance fluctuations which have been claimed to be multifractal in nature for sharper transitions in the recent four-probe experiments~\cite{amin2022multifractal,barbosa2022turbulence}.

 We also expect the same physics of bulk percolation to persist for the fractional quantum Hall (FQH) phases in the presence of the superlattice potential.
 The interplay between the superlattice constant and the characteristic length scales of the interacting topological phases is fundamental.
 For the Abelian FQH phases such as the Laughlin phase, such characteristic length scale can be intuitively understood in the composite fermion~\cite{pu2017composite,jain2007composite} picture with the rescaled magnetic field (by flux attachment), leading to a greater $\ell_B^*$ as compared to $\ell_B$.
 The related subtleties and the characteristic length scales for the non-Abelian topological phases will be discussed in~\cite{pengbo} and they warrant further detailed studies.